 All class teachers are responsible for managing behaviour in their own classrooms.
-Medium and high level classroom incidents are recorded in the Behaviour Log.
+Medium and high-level classroom incidents are recorded in the Behaviour Log.
 Low level incidents are not always recorded unless a class teacher wishes to, for monitoring purposes.
 Phase Leaders monitor these logs on a half termly basis.
 Parents are spoken to as needed by the class teacher/Phase Leader.
-There is a cross over between the Behaviour Logs and the Incident File.
-If an incident is recorded in the Incident File, a record is also kept in the behaviour log saying 'see Incident File'.
-Incidents in the Behaviour Log are removed from the file at the end of the year by the Assistant Headteacher and are kept in a file until that cohort of children leave Year 6.